 Ægir and Rán were known to be friends of the Gods, holding elaborate parties that were famous throughout the “nine homeworlds”.
 Back on Midgard, however, the celestial couple marked danger and death.
 Vicious storms, capsized ships, the spread of disease, temporary insanity to early sailors: all responsibility for such phenomena fell at the feet of Ægir and Rán.

-Photo from Wikimedia, Creative Commons, by archive.org
+Photo from Wikimedia, Creative Commons, by archive.org.
+No edits made.

 To appease them, the Vikings would often sacrifice their prisoners in return for safe passage.
 Still, they knew the Gods to be unforgiving regardless.
 Rán is described in the sagas as owning a large fishing net in which she captures anyone foolish enough to venture out onto the ocean who has displeased her.